How Much Magnesium for Sleep?

 Are Magnesium Supplements Safe?

 Magnesium supplements are generally very safe, you just need to ensure you do not take too much.
-Do not exceed 400 mg of magnesium every day if you are a male under the age of 30, or under the age of 70 if you're a woman.
-Men need a bit more magnesium than women, but in general, it is best not to go above 400 mg daily.
+Do not exceed 400 mg of magnesium every day if you are a male under the age of 30 or a female under the age of 70.
+Men need a bit more magnesium than women, but, in general, it is best not to go above 400 mg daily.

 How Else Can I Get More Magnesium?